pixijs/pixi-projection/README.md

 ## Compatibility

-It works with PixiJS v5.
+Works with PixiJS v6.
+Compatibility with v5 is not guaranteed.

 For v4 please see [v4.x branch](https://github.com/pixijs/pixi-projection/tree/v4.x), npm version `0.2.8`
 For v5.1 please use npm version `0.3.5`
+For >= v5.2 please see [v5.x branch](https://github.com/pixijs/pixi-projection/tree/v5.x), npm version `0.3.15`

 It even works with CanvasRenderer, though result can be strange.